hanrea/UserGuideForMAC/window/menu_bar/en.md

 The menu bar is a collection of editor that is commonly used in operation.Mainly divided into the file, edit, view, help, language five categories for the operation of the whole editor.

 **Note：**
-- Under "OS X" operating system , only selected the Cocos Studio window, can see it in the operating system's toolbar.While in the "Windows" operating system, displayed in the CocoStudio to run at the top of the window.
+- Under "OS X" operating system , only selected the Cocos Studio window, can see it in the operating system's toolbar.While in the "Windows" operating system, displayed in the Cocos Studio to run at the top of the window.

 ## Menu

-###Cocos Studio
+### Cocos Studio
 Only display in "OS X" operating system.

 This menu item used to introduce:

--  About "CocoStudio"
+-  About "Cocos Studio"
 - Exit

 ### File（ALT+F）

 - New Project (Ctrl + N)

 Creates a new project.
-If a project is already opened, CocoStudio prompts you to save the current project.
+If a project is already opened, Cocos Studio prompts you to save the current project.
 When you set up a new project, specify the project name and location.

 **Note**：
 	1. ：The project name can't contain the following symbols : "?", "`", "\", "*", "<", ">","|""
-	2. When CocoStudio is running on Windows XP, do not put the project on your desktop.
+	2. When Cocos Studio is running on Windows XP, do not put the project on your desktop.
 	3. For all Windows operating systems, do not put the project under the system directory.

 - Open Project(Ctrl+O)
 	Opens the existing project.